qyang350/Machine-Learning-Case-Study/Purchase Propensity Model/README.md

 - Precision (`val_precision`)
 - Recall (`val_recall`)

-The registered model is versioned in Unity Catalog under workspace.default.propensity_model_xgboost.
+The registered model is versioned in Unity Catalog under `workspace.default.propensity_model_xgboost`.
 Batch inference validates that the target model version is in `READY` state before scoring begins, preventing silent failures from a degraded or mid-registration model.

 ## Batch Inference Output